top of page

 Our Lady's warning resonated with Fr.
 Augustine-Marie, as the spiritual condition of France had only worsened since her call to conversion at La Salette – a decline punctuated, especially, by the turmoil of 1848.

 A few years after his meeting with Giraud and Calvat – as Fr.
-Augustine-Marie was pushing the projects in Bagnères-de-Bigorre and Lyon forward – reports of a new Marian phenomenon captured the priest's interest.
+Augustine-Marie was pushing the projects in Bagnères-de-Bigorre and Lyon forward – reports of a new Marian phenomenon captured the priest's attention.

 On Feb.
 11, 1858, the Blessed Virgin Mary appeared to Bernadette Soubirous, a peasant girl (and future saint) from the town of Lourdes, in southwestern France – a hamlet only a few miles west of Bagnères-de-Bigorre.
 Over the next five months, Our Lady visited Soubirous seventeen more times, imparting various messages – a number of which underscored the urgency of interceding for wayward souls.